Ockham

 A little bit about Ockham Residential, the developers behind Manaaki.
 And some information about the project itself – who is building it, when construction starts, and when it finishes.

 Ockham Construction.
-As part of our commitment to the highest possible standards, Ockham Residential has formed its own construction arm.
+As part of our commitment to the highest possible standards, Ockham Residential has its own construction arm.
 Ockham Construction has completed major projects including Daisy (Mt Eden), Tuatahi and Modal (Mt Albert), Kōkihi (Waterview), Star Newton (Newton), Koa Flats (Meadowbank), Aroha (Avondale) and El Aalto (Morningside).
-In 2023, Ockham Construction will deliver 481 apartments, including Manaaki and The Greenhouse (Ponsonby).
+In 2023, Ockham Construction delivered 481 apartments, including Manaaki and The Greenhouse (Ponsonby).

 Manaaki is the fourth instalment of Ockham’s partnership with Marutūāhu Iwi, a collaboration that began with Tuatahi (Mt Albert), then Kōkihi (Waterview) and Aroha in Avondale, which is well underway.
 Says Marutūāhu Chair Paul Majurey: “When we finish Manaaki, we’ll have delivered 540 homes to Aucklanders, many of these for first-home buyers.
 It’s a contribution that’s making a material difference to Tāmaki Makaurau: it’s giving people the opportunity to put down their roots, make a home for their whānau, become part of a community.
 It’s another tangible expression of the manaaki of Marutūāhu.”